 Influencers can be what your brand needs to propel you to the next level.
 With the tips above, you can build positive long-term influencer relationships which will boost your PR strategy.

 Finding the right influencer isn’t always easy.
-As part of three different packages, Pressfarm provides companies with media lists relevant to their niche.
+As part of three different packages, Pressfarm provides companies with curated media lists relevant to their niche.
 Sign up today and get access to anywhere from 500 to 2000 influencers in your industry.